NottRezz/Rezz-Interaction-CFX-Extension/README.md

 - Ensure the entity is within `Config.MaxDistance` (default 5.0)
 - For `addEntity`, pass the **network ID**, not the entity handle — use `NetworkGetNetworkIdFromEntity(entity)`
 - For `addModel`, verify the model name/hash is correct
-- Enable `Config.Debug = true` to see raycast lines
+- Enable `Config.Debug = true` for additional diagnostics

 **`canInteract` doesn't work from C#**
 - `canInteract` only works with Lua exports (it's a function callback)